 Your company has fallen from grace.
 Maybe your CEO was arrested for fraud.
 Maybe E. coli was found in your food and made your restaurant customers sick.
 Or maybe you’ve just made some ill-advised business decisions over time, and it’s finally caught up with you.

-Reputations can be rebuilt
+Yes, reputations can be rebuilt

 In any case, you have a damaged corporate reputation.
 Whether it’s just slightly broken or crushed to smithereens, your reputation needs rebuilding.
 But just how do you go about starting that process?
 It’s intimidating enough to assess everything that needs done and figure out the best way to go about doing all of it.

-First things first, the most important thing is that you start somewhere.
+First things first, the most important thing is that you start.
 Starting anywhere is better than not doing anything at all.
 Having said that, there are good and bad ways of starting.
 Thankfully, we can look at a long history of scandals and failures to get an idea of what works and what doesn’t.

 Reputation strategy evolves